rouenlee29/about-me/_posts/2021-01-21-functions-are-not-ugly.md

  Mapping is the invisible processes that happen everywhere and anywhere.
 The respiration process can be thought of as a mapping of gases to different forms : oxygen in; carbon dioxide and water vapour out.
 Likewise, when your partner says "Honey, we need to talk", you mentally map it to "Something has gone wrong".

-### Functions are all about giving and receiving.
+### Functions are also about giving and receiving.

 A function like `f(x) = x + 2` can also be interpreted as a process of giving and receiving — if the function is given `3`, you will receive `5` in return.
-The process of giving and receiving, to me, is by itself rather fascinating, because it happens everywhere in the internet.
+The process of giving and receiving, to me, is by itself rather fascinating, because it underlies how software programs work.
+Throughout my working experience building software programs, I came to see beyond the fancy graphics and elaborate user interfaces - that software programs are actually a synchrony of many componenets giving and receiving information from each other.
+You have already dealt with the giving-receiving process many times today.
 It happens when you casually click the "like" button on Facebook, follow someone on Instagram, or execute a sneak attack in a video game.
-Underneath the fancy interfaces lie many function-like objects that receive your keystrokes, execute some commands, and returns something that results in a visual change on your screen (and probably in some remote database).
+Underneath the fancy interfaces lie many function-like objects that receive your keystrokes, execute some commands, and returns something that results in a visual change on your screen (and most probably in some remote database).

 ### Mapping in AI algorithms